Inkjet printing in the pharmaceutical industry

 Inkjet printing in the pharmaceutical industry offers many advantages for companies

-Inkjet printing solutions are particularly suitable for implementing these new and more stringent requirements in a timely manner.
+Inkjet printing solutions are particularly suitable for implementing these new and stricter requirements in a timely manner.
 Inkjet printing can be used to generate both characters and 2D barcodes at high print speed and quality and apply them to a variety of surfaces and materials.
 Even multi-line prints and the combination of characters and graphics can be realized without any problems.